 As cool as he is on paper, though – we really love Corlys for all his good qualities – he’s a deeply flawed person.
 Corlys loves his family, but he can’t put aside that personal ambition, which will ultimately lead to his ruin.

-Of all Alicent and Viserys’ children, Aemond’s our favourite.
+Of all Alicent and Viserys’ children, Aemond’s our favorite.
 True, he’s basically a Daemon tribute act (with worse hair), but there’s something quite fragile about this wanna-be tough guy that makes him an intriguing character.

 We’ve seen him talk a big game about wanting to fight in wars and cut out his nephew’s eye, but when it comes to the crunch, he’s just a child putting on a front.
 We saw the warrior façade fall when Vhagar swallowed Arrax, killing Lucerys in the process, and what was left?
 A scared young man.
 Only time will tell if Aemond will become the soldier he so desperately wants to be, but we have our doubts.